 But many other factors come into play.
 For example, a buyer might pay 3 or 4 times earnings if a business has market leadership and a strong management.

-The Bottom Line on Using Multiples of Earnings to Value a Business
+Using Multiples of Earnings to Value a Business

 Before you accept the use of the multiples of earnings method as a valuation method for a business you are considering buying, be sure you know: